Sawarijamgaonkar/machine-learning-repos/Movie Genre Classification/README.md

 Data preprocessing steps include:
 1. Stop words removal
-2. Lemmatization/Stemming
+2. Lemmatization i.e. breaking words into ints root meaning or similar meanings
-3. Vectorization using TF-IDF
+3. Vectorization using TF-IDF i.e. converting the words into numeric values based on similarities in words.
 ## Models Utilized

-1. Logistic Regression
-2. Random Forest Regressor
-3. LinearSVC
+LinearSVC
-4. Multinomial Naive Bayes
 ## Libraries Used

 1. numpy: For efficient numerical operations